Welcome to the Preserve Piranhas Swim Team!

 - Water Bottle

-The Preserve Piranhas swim team functions on the RMSL dual/tri meet schedule, typically consisting of five meets, plus an intrasquad meet in some years.
+The Preserve Piranhas Swim Team follows the RMSL dual/tri meet schedule, typically consisting of five meets, plus one or more intrasquad meets in some years.
 Prelims and Finals meets will follow the conclusion of the dual meet schedule, with the season typically wrapping up in mid-July.
 The exact schedule will be posted on the Piranhas website prior to the season.

 Dual/tri swim meets are generally held on Saturday mornings, beginning promptly at 8:00 am and usually lasting until 1-2 pm.
 Swimmers need to arrive well in advance of the meet start, in time for warm-up (optional but encouraged) and the meet scratch deadline (mandatory).
 Precise meet timeline/instructions will be distributed to team members prior to each meet.
 Swimmers should bring extra towels, sunscreen, healthy snacks, water and sleeping bags to stay warm (in the early hours).
 Concessions are available for purchase at all meets and we encourage you to support the home teams with their fundraiser by purchasing concessions.
 Games or other activities for your child to play with during the meet are encouraged as well.
 Please label all personal items with the swimmer's name.